jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 <br>

-And now the design should look like:
+And now the design should update to look like:

 <img src="https://i.imgur.com/jTh9SU2.png" width=200/>